josefadamcik/josefadamcik.cz/_posts/2022-02-11-gaslands-dioarama.md

 <!--more-->

 I have started this project last year.
-This build was [again][beadbots] a challenge for Patrons by [Bill Making Stuff][bill].
+This build was [again][beadbots] a challenge for Patroens by [Bill Making Stuff][bill].
 The challenge was to build a [Gaslands][gaslands] vehicle build.
 [Gaslands][gaslands] is a tabletop post-apocalyptic game inspired by Mad Max.
 The idea is to take a regular toy car (Hot Wheels etc.) and make it look post-apocalyptic and ready for a deadly race.
 I made the car at the time the challenge was taking place.
 I have added a piece of terrain later at the end of the year.
 It wouldn't really make sense for the game itself.
 But it was a good opportunity to learn a bit about how to create a basic piece of terrain and it makes it more interesting to display on my shelve.